einarno/trpcDemo/readme.md

 What is TRPC?

-## What problems does TRPC solve a
+## What problems does TRPC solve

 - Rest endpoints (speed)
 - Complex type
+- Middleware
 - Http

 ## Other good stuff